fmaymone/timeslot-api/doc/app_specification.md

 It is only possible to reslot public slots or friendslots from friends.
 It's not possible to reslot Groupslots, they can only be copied (and in some cases moved-> probably not).
+This might only be true for private groups, because if you can see a slot in a private/standard group than it means you are already a member of the group and so the slot is yours anyway.
+But for public groups this is not true.
+You should be allowed to reslot groupslots from public groups imho.
+Maybe we shouldn't be too restrictive here, what if I erroneously put a slot into friendsvisible.
+I must to be able to change it...

 A reslot is visible to everybody if the original/parent slot is public.
 A reslot is visible to the users friends if the original/parent slot a friendslot.